sourcegraph/learn/posts/how-to-stage-and-unstage-files-in-git.md

 It’s a common occurrence to rename or move a file to a different directory in the repository.
 In Git, renaming a file is analogous to moving it to a new file name.
 In either case, Git will initially interpret the change as two distinct changes:

-1. The deletion of the original file
+1. The deletion of the original file.
-2. The creation of a file with a new name or in a new location in the repository
+2. The creation of a file with a new name or in a new location in the repository.

 To stage a moved or renamed file, you have to stage both of these changes.
 You could do this manually by running `git add` on both file names, or you can use the `git mv` command.